AØKK08132U Seminar: Political Economics

-Topics and questions studied in the seminar might include:
+Topics and questions studied in the seminar may include, but are not necessarily limited to:

 - Voter turnout: Why do people (not) vote?